viridiano/fnbr.vision/readme.md

 ### 5. blog posts :pushpin:

+* [A complete overview of ML online courses](https://www.freecodecamp.org/news/every-single-machine-learning-course-on-the-internet-ranked-by-your-reviews-3c4a7b8026c0) *– Every single Machine Learning course on the internet, ranked by your reviews*
 * [An overview of semantic image segmentation](https://www.jeremyjordan.me/semantic-segmentation/) *– how to use convolutional neural networks for the task of semantic image segmentation*
 * [Going beyond the bounding box with semantic segmentation](https://thegradient.pub/semantic-segmentation/)
 * [Semantic Image Segmentation with DeepLab in TensorFlow](https://ai.googleblog.com/2018/03/semantic-image-segmentation-with.html)